droogie/physmem_sys/README.md

 ## Usage

-The `IOCTL` expects that the physical address provided is page aligned.
+The `IOCTL` for physical memory mapping expects that the physical address provided is page aligned.
 The included `client` project will perform a `hexdump()` of a page_aligned physical address and length.

+There is also an `IOCTL` for IO Port access, for the reading and writing of `byte`, `word` and `dword` using the defined command structures, the client has an example of reading the current keyboard scancode from IO Port 0x60.